Updated June 7, 2021

-Summer Sessions in 2020 will be conducted via Google Classroom with students required to create a Gmail account for use.
+The virtual component of 2021 Summer Sessions will be held on Google Classroom with students required to create a Gmail account for use.
 Students can fill out the registration form with a non-Gmail address but will need to create a Gmail account once Classroom sessions begin.
 Downloading the Google Classroom app (Apple Store, Google Play store) is recommended as well.

 Summer Sessions are optional practices that take place in June, July, and August and help both prospective and returning candidates prepare for tryouts.
 Summer Sessions provide instruction in marching and music fundamentals in a fun, informal setting.
 They are open to all high school students, Ohio State students and students enrolled at a member college or university of the Higher Education Council of Columbus.
 A one-time advance registration is required for all students who wish to participate in Summer Sessions.

 While a syllabus of fundamentals will be followed during the summer, missing a rehearsal will not put you behind.
 Squad leaders and veteran marching band members can help you with whatever fundamentals you may have missed.
-While Summer Sessions can be very beneficial in learning our fundamentals, we like to stress that attending them does not give you an advantage in making the band.
+While Summer Sessions can be very beneficial in learning our fundamentals, we like to stress that attendance at Summer Sessions is not factored into the audition scoring process.

 *Denotes Focus Weeks